 In conjunction with the contractor, the program/project office should prepare an MMP that covers all manufacturing risk areas.
 The MMP should be delivered along with the results of the assessment of manufacturing readiness.
-The following outline for a MMP includes the most essential items in planning for the maturity of a specific element of assessment found to be below its target MRL:
+The following outline for an MMP includes the most essential items in planning for the maturity of a specific element of assessment found to be below its target MRL:

 - 1. Title - 2.
 Statement of the problem - Describe the element of assessment and its maturity status - Describe how this element of assessment would be used in the system - Show areas where manufacturing readiness falls short of target MRL including key factors and driving issues - Assess type and significance of risk to cost, schedule or performance - 3.
 Solution options - Benefits of using the preferred approach - Fall-back options and the consequences of each option - 4.
 Maturation plan with schedule and funding breakout - 5.
 Key activities for the preferred approach - 6.
 Preparations for using an alternative approach - 7.
 The latest time that an alternative approach can be chosen - 8.
 Status of funding to execute the manufacturing plan - 9.
 Specific actions to be taken (what will be done and by whom) - 10.
 Prototypes or test articles to be built - 11.
 Tests to be run - Describe how the test environment relates to the manufacturing environment - 12.
 Threshold performance to be met - 13.
-MRL criteria to be achieved and when it will be achieved demonstrations and pre-systems acquisition programs intending to transition to the TMRR Phase of acquisition at Milestone A or into a program of record at Milestone B or C. The best practices are categorized into five areas.
+MRL criteria to be achieved and when it will be achieved